Physical Therapy Billing Services in New Mexico

 Every NM payer has specific rules for physical therapy claims.
 Here's how we navigate them.

-Centennial Care Physical Therapy Billing
+Turquoise Care (replaced Centennial Care July 1, 2024) Physical Therapy Billing

-Medicare (Novitas Solutions) Physical Therapy Coverage
+Medicare (Novitas Solutions (Jurisdiction H)) Physical Therapy Coverage

 Denial Prevention for New Mexico Physical Therapy